 I have said what I will about Hofstadter and his musings about strange loops.
 He pointed his finger and I looked and saw something that is clearly real, at least to me.
 And seeing, I find that the concept of a strange loop is not a novelty… it is a revelation about the complexity of being.
 We don’t find them somewhere… they are everywhere.
 And they are not curiosities but a key to understanding all of the dimensions of our lives.

-• Humans will need to grow up as fast as we can so that we have the maturity to stop damaging our planet and each other.
-We need to understand and pursue personal and collective transformation toward greater wisdom.
+Humans must grow up as fast as we can so that we have the maturity to stop damaging our planet and each other.
+We must understand and pursue personal and collective transformation toward greater wisdom.
+There are at least three things we must do.

-• We will have to be as fully and safely engaged with each other one-on-one such that we can build the fabric of the human community.
+- We will have to be fully and safely engaged with each other one-on-one such that we can build the fabric of the human community.
 We must learn to nurture deep emotional intimacy.